 I would recommend anywhere from a week to a lifetime for visiting Cusco.
 My first time in Peru, I spent a little over a week in Cusco, and that was including a 5-day trek to Machu Picchu.
-That left me very little time to adequately explore the city and the surrounding Sacred Valley region.
+That left me with very little time to adequately explore the city and the surrounding Sacred Valley region.
 Regardless, I was still hooked.
 Even those few days were enough for me to know that Cusco had set the gold standard for my travels.
-I knew without a doubt that I would return to Cusco again someday, and my second time around, I stayed for as long as I possibly could.
+I knew without a doubt that I would return to Cusco again someday.
+My second time around, I stayed for as long as I possibly could.

 This latest trip, my 3-month visa expired after about three weeks in Cusco and Pisac.
 However, those few weeks were enough to confirm to me that Cusco was a place I could see myself settling long-term.
 Whether you choose to fill each day up with adventure or take a chill day or five or six, Cusco is a great city to be in.
 I returned for a third time following a month-long foray into Bolivia, settling for another three weeks in Cusco and the Sacred Valley.
 And here I am again in 2022 updating this blog post on my fourth trip to Cusco.
 In the ten weeks that I’ve spent in Cusco, I could not think of a moment where a day felt wasted.

 But I get it, very few of us have eight weeks to spare for a holiday, let alone a single city.
 For travelers moving at a faster pace, I would still recommend spending a week in Cusco.
 For long-term backpackers, squeeze every second you can out of this amazing city.
-Aside from Huaraz, Cusco and the Cusco region blows away any other region of Peru that I have been to.
+Aside from Huaraz, Cusco and the Sacred Valley region blows away any other region of Peru that I have been to.
 Considering how much I love Peru and its diverse regions, from the deserts to the jungles to the ocean, that is saying something.
 Cusco is just that good.